fabiocolacio/Marker/CONTRIBUTING.md

 When making a release, do all of the following:

 1. Update the version number in the ``meson.build``
+2. Add a release into ``data/com.github.fabiocolacio.marker.appdata.xml``.
+3. Validate the appdata file with the command ``appstream-util validate-relax data/com.github.fabiocolacio.marker.appdata.xml``.
+4. Create a release archive using the script ``archive.sh``
-2. Create a release on GitHub (see guidelines for release notes below).
+5. Create a release on GitHub (see guidelines for release notes below).
-3. Update the tag name in the flatpak manifest of the [flathub repo](https://github.com/flathub/com.github.fabiocolacio.marker)
+6. Update the tag name in the flatpak manifest of the [flathub repo](https://github.com/flathub/com.github.fabiocolacio.marker)
     * If you do not have push access, create a pull request.
       Someone who has push access will merge it for you.